Mental health in the Philippines: Philippine Mental Health Association, Inc.

 The Philippine Mental Health Association, or PMHA, is "a private, non-stock, non-profit organization dedicated to the promotion of mental health and prevention of mental disorders."
 Its headquarters is located in Quezon City with nine chapters all over the Philippines: PMHA Bacolod-Negros Occidental, Baguio-Benguet, Cabanatuan-Nueva Ecija, Cagayan de Oro-Misamis Oriental, Cebu, Dagupan-Pangasinan, Davao, Dumaguete-Negros Oriental, and Lipa-Batangas.

 It was established on January 15, 1950, with Dr. Manuel Arguelles as president due to the call for assessment of mental health problems induced by World War II.
 At present, their programs range from Education and Information Services (EIS), Clinical and Diagnostic Services (CDS), and Intervention Services (IS).

 The PMHA provides guidance and educational programs for the youth through partnering with various private and public schools and colleges in the country.
 They also organize seminars and workshops for youth mental health through their EIS arm.

 The Association officially expanded its services to the adult population in 1960.
 They now provide psychiatric, psychological, and counseling services to all sectors of society under CDS.
 They also launched Rehabilitation Care Services in 1962 to assist in the recovery and reintegration of patients into the community.

 The Association's IS arm has two centers: the Center for Children and Youth (CCY) and the Adult Work Center (AWC).
 The CCY provides various kinds of therapy sessions and counseling along with special education for those with learning disorders and intellectual disability.
 The AWC provides life skills training and family programs to assist mental health patients in their recovery and therapy.

 Other Institutions

 In the National Capital Region (NCR), most major hospitals (both public and private) have a psychiatric department which caters to the need of people with mental illness.
 Hospitals include The Medical City, Philippine General Hospital (PGH), Manila Doctors Hospital, and University of the East Ramon Magsaysay Memorial Medical Center, Inc. (UERMMMC), to name a few.

 Webbline provides a list of mental health care facilities that can be found in the provinces and in NCR.

-Suicide Prevention Hotlines in the Philippines

-Those who are in need of immediate assistance may opt to call a suicide hotline.
-Suicide hotlines available in the Philippines include the Natasha Goulbourn Foundation (NGF) and the Manila Lifeline Centre (MLC).
-The NGF suicide hotline can be reached at (02) 804-HOPE (4673), 0917 558 HOPE (4673) or 2919 (toll-free for GLOBE and TM subscribers).
-The MLC can be reached at (02) 8969191 or 0917 854 9191.